JMarkstrom/freeradius/index.rst

 #.
 When prompted about UTF8 support, press :kbd:`N` (see note)

    .. code-block:: text
-      :emphasize-lines: 2
+      :emphasize-lines: 4

-      By Default the FreeRADIUS agent supports iso-8859-1 encoding.
+      By default the FreeRADIUS agent is configured for ISO-8859-1 encoding.
 Change to UTF8?
-Y/N n
+Y/N
+      NOTE: Changing to UTF8 may help support national characters such as å,ä,ö (but these MUST be supported in the full architecture). n

    .. note::